charmbracelet/wish/README.md

     UserKnownHostsFile /dev/null
 ```

+## How it works?

+Wish uses [gliderlabs/ssh][gliderlabs/ssh] to implement its SSH server, and
+the OpenSSH is never used nor needed — you can even uninstall it if you want to.

+Incidentally, there's no risk of accidentally sharing a shell because there's no
+default behavior that does that on Wish.

+###

 ## Feedback

 We’d love to hear your thoughts on this project.
 Feel free to drop us a note!